 The High Cost Program is designed to ensure that consumers in rural, insular, and high-cost areas have access to modern communications networks capable of providing voice and broadband service, both fixed and mobile, at rates that are reasonably comparable to those in urban areas ("High Cost").
 High Cost fulfills this universal service goal by allowing eligible carriers who serve these areas to recover some of their costs from the USF.
 Like all USF programs, the administration of High Cost has undergone significant modernization in the last several years to increase innovation and ensure beneficiaries have access to updated technology.
+Prior to the modernization of High Cost, carriers were required to submit revenue and expense data to USAC to qualify for High Cost support for the maintenance and upgrade of voice services.
+The program in High Cost associated with these requirements are referred to as "High Cost Legacy".
+Although a much smaller percentage of carriers will continue to submit High Cost Legacy documentation and be audited by AAD, many carriers will be participating in High Cost modernized funds instead.

-USAC developed and now leverages the High Cost Universal Broadband Portal ("HUBB"), which allows participating carriers to file deployment data showing where they are building out mass-market, high-speed internet service by precise location.
-This information includes latitude and longitude coordinates for every location where service is available, and USAC displays this information on a publicfacing map to show the impact of high-cost funding on broadband expansion throughout the United States.
+Carriers are now required to report the physical location, with coordinates, of where broadband is being deployed using USF dollars.
+USAC developed and leverages the High Cost Universal Broadband Portal ("HUBB"), which allows participating carriers to file deployment data showing where they are building out mass-market, high-speed internet service by precise location.
+This information includes latitude and longitude coordinates for every location where service is available, and USAC displays this information on a public-facing map to show the impact of high-cost funding on broadband expansion throughout the United States.